fancypog/python-notes-for-pythonic-habits/README.md

 ## 2. Type Annotations and Function Documentation

 Declare the expected types of input and output.
 Additionally, use docstrings to provide clear documentation for functions.
+Type annotations were introduced in python 3.

 ## 3. F-strings for Concatenation